-Students should be nominated by our partner universities by the following dates so we can process their application in time for them to participate in Florida State University's:
+Students must be nominated by our partner universities by the following dates so we can process their application in time for them to participate in Florida State University's term:

 Nominations include the name, email, grade point average, year of study, and area of study.
 Once the nominations are accepted, complete application instructions are sent to the coordinator and student.